 Why is flying a climate emergency issue?

 2 September 2021 – View the recording here

-Join us and special guest Mark Carter from the Flight Free Campaign to talk about aviation’s contribution to the climate emergency, and why not flying is a climate emergency response.
+Special guest Mark Carter from the Flight Free Campaign talks about aviation’s contribution to the climate emergency, and why not flying is a climate emergency response.
 We know we must get carbon emissions down urgently, so is flying something we should be doing once restrictions are lifted?
 What are the facts and what should we be paying attention to?
-Join us for a liv

 Local Councils powering up to tackle climate challenge

 1 July 2021 - View the recording here

 Join us to find out about a ground breaking collaboration between 46 Victorian Councils who have come together to use their purchasing power to buy clean, renewable wind power.
 Special guest speaker Ms Vanessa Petrie explains Darebin Councils' leadership role in getting this agreement off the ground and what it will mean for the communities involved.

 Vanessa is the Manager, Climate Emergency and Sustainable Transport at Darebin Council.
 Vanessa and her team also talked about some exciting new initiatives they are working on to help reduce emissions and build community resilience.